timmussack/reactnativepresentation/README.md

 ![Walmart](https://img.shields.io/badge/-Walmart-yellow)

 ### What is Expo?
-> Framework that works with React Native and makes the dev process less complicated.
+> Framework that works with React Native and makes the development process less complicated

 > You don't have to use Expo.
-You can use the React Native CLI but this requires some iOS & Android specific knowledge.
+You can use the React Native CLI but this requires some iOS & Android specific knowledge

-> React Native CLI does offer more customization and flexibility.
+> React Native CLI does offer more customization and flexibility

 ### How to get started
 > Install Expo CLI globally